 The situation may sound dramatic but we’ve all been there.
 The question is: Why is this still a problem in today’s technology-driven world?
 Fresh is dynamic and order writers need technology that is, too.
 But even the most innovative supermarkets use manual processes or ineffective computer-assisted ordering (CAO) systems that rely on perpetual inventory models and automated order fulfillment.
 Shelf-stable goods are relatively unaffected by the same variables that greatly impact fresh blueberries and this presents a big problem that causes massive amounts of food waste every year.

-The life cycle of a blueberry is very different than a box of pancakes.
+The life cycle of a blueberry is also very different than a box of pancakes

 Blueberries are at their peak the moment they’re picked and, after that, quality begins to diminish.
 Items like fresh blueberries have a short lifespan and countless factors outside the control of supermarkets play a role in how quickly they go bad.
 And when demand shifts suddenly, like during a local food-focused event or when a new juicing trend takes hold, order writers have to rely on intuition and manual calculations to restock the shelves.
 Considering all the variables, it’s no wonder so much food goes to waste.